-Composites, or plastic fillings, are widely used as aesthetic restorations - that is, they mimic natural tooth colour and consistency to make fillings as "invisible" as possible.
+Composites, or plastic fillings, are widely used as aesthetic restorations - that is, they mimic natural tooth color and consistency to make fillings as "invisible" as possible.

 The word composite refers to the mixture of filler particles and a liquid resin.
-Commonly, the resin used in composites is a BIS-GMA (bis-gammamethylmetacrylate) but because unfilled resin is clear and soft, filler particles are added to alter the colour and wear characteristics of composites.
+Commonly, the resin used in composites is a BIS-GMA (bis-gammamethylmetacrylate) but because unfilled resin is clear and soft, filler particles are added to alter the color and wear characteristics of composites.
 Common filler particles are silica, aluminum, zinc, tin, copper and iron.
-These fillers vary from composite to composite and modifies the strenght, durability and colour of the composite used.
+These fillers vary from composite to composite and modifies the strength, durability and color of the composite used.

 Composites are best used as restorations for trauma or disease in front teeth, where aesthetics matter the most.
 They can be placed and polished to the point where they are almost indistinguishable from the surrounding tooth.
 As such composites are mostly used as restorations in front teeth and/or premolars, as it is in this area that aesthetics counts the most.
 However, composites can also be used as short term crowns for teeth; composite crowns are not very long lasting.

 A tooth-colored filling is the way to treat a cavity without using noticeable silver material.
 Our dentist can apply a white filling that will blend in with the surrounding teeth.
 You could have a number of fillings of this type in your mouth and they would not show at all.
 Imagine how nice it will be to smile and laugh and not have to worry about anyone noticing silver fillings.